4Health Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The second ingredient includes beef meal.
-Beef meal is considered a meat concentrate and contains nearly 300% more protein than fresh beef.
+The second ingredient is fish meal.
+Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

 The third ingredient is pea protein, what remains of a pea after removing the starchy part of the vegetable.